EvanGriffin0/comp-theory/README.md

 padding and block parsing logic from Problem 3 and comparing the resulting digests against Python’s `hashlib.sha256` for multiple known test vectors.

+## 📘 Problem 5 — Passwords (Dictionary Attack)

+This problem demonstrates a dictionary attack against unsalted, single-round SHA-256 password hashes.
+Candidate passwords are UTF-8 encoded, hashed, and compared against the target digests.

+Using a small reproducible wordlist and common variants, one hash was recovered:

+- `5e884898...d1542d8` → `password`

+The notebook discusses why SHA-256 is unsuitable for password storage and recommends defences such as unique salts and slow password hashing algorithms (Argon2id/bcrypt/scrypt).

 ## How to Run the Notebook (GitHub Codespaces)